 Many people turn down the idea of delegating tasks, and usually, it is down to maintaining control.
 The second most common reason is not willing to spend money for hiring an assistant or promoting one of your team.

-However, working hours are not limitless, and offloading some daily tasks, such as phone calls, will free up the space for difficult tasks or any urgent tasks that can come up.
+However, working hours are not limitless, and offloading some tasks from your daily planner app, such as phone calls, will free up the space for difficult tasks or any urgent tasks that can come up.
 In other words, if you want to be productive, grow, and focus on the most important tasks, then delegation is inevitable.

 Proper delegation heavily depends on trust and good communication.
 Remember that your team members are on your side, and they will do the job to the best of their ability.
 Help them by explaining exactly what is required of them, the nuances, and how you will evaluate the end result.